release notes inspiration

 As an app (mobile, desktop, or both), you want user stickiness.
 You want users to be raving fans and encourage their friends, families, or business colleagues to use your app.

 To ensure user stickiness, you want them to know about your newest, coolest feature.
-A great way to do that is through release notes.
+A great way to do that is through app release notes.

 Table of Contents